Southwest

 Starting at the First Water Trailhead, the trail leads you through the scenic desert landscape, where you’ll encounter a variety of cacti, wildflowers, and native plants.

 As you continue through the Garden Valley, you’ll be treated to relatively flat terrain, making this hike suitable for beginners and experienced hikers.
-Watch for local wildlife, such as lizards, rabbits, and various bird species, as you traverse the picturesque valley!

 #11 Carney Springs Waterfall via Lost Goldmine Trail